marshreddy/docs/tapi/default.md

 GET api/stops?point=-33.925430,18.436443&radius=1750
 ```

-**Note: ** The order is latitude then longitude.
+**Note: ** The ordering of these two coordinates is latitude first and then longitude.

 #### Bounding Box

 In order to provide a geographic bounding box through the query string, a comma-separated SW (south west) latitude, SW longitude, NE (north east) latitude and NE longitude must be provided in that order.
-These coordiantes represent the south west and north east corners of the box.
+These coordiantes represent the south west and north east corners of the bounding box.

+##### Sample request

 ```
-GET api/stops?bbox=-33.944,18.36,-33.895,18.43
+GET api/stops?bbox=-33.94,18.36,-33.89,18.43
 ```

 #### Distance